pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/0_introduction_to_flutterfire_and_firestore/instructions.md

 1. [`firebase_core`](https://pub.dev/packages/firebase_core)
 2. [`cloud_firestore`](https://pub.dev/packages/cloud_firestore)

-The **core package** helps us configure Firebase project with our credentials.
+The **core package** helps us configure a Firebase project with our credentials.

 To use these packages in this workshop, import them on `TODO(1)`.